tangle-network/relayer/config/README.md

 The type of the contract.
 This is used to identify the contract, and the relayer will use this to determine which contract to use for a specific operation.
-Each contract type has its own configuration, and different internally service that will handle the contract operations.
+Each contract type has its own configuration, and different internal service that will handle the contract operations.

 - Type: `enum`
 - Possible values: